 Tips to Create a Project Implementation Schedule

 Projects often fail.
 You can miss deadlines, go over budget or fail to meet quality expectations.
 No one wants a project to deliver anything less than success, and to do so, you need to have a project implementation schedule.
-Here’s some tips on how to make one:
+Here are some tips on how to make one:

 - Start by defining what project success is: Communicate what project success is and make sure everyone involved in the project is aware of how it is defined.
 This helps the team know what’s in scope and what’s not.
 Having a shared vision creates unity and that’s the definition of a team.